strangelove-ventures/cosmos-operator/README.md

 # Roadmap

-Disclaimer: Strangelove has not committed to these enhancements.
-They represent ideas that may or may not come to fruition.
+Disclaimer: Strangelove has not committed to these enhancements and cannot estimate when they will be completed.
-Currently, is no timeline for any of these potential features.

 - [ ] Scheduled upgrades.
 Set a halt height and image version.
 The controller performs a rolling update with the new image version after the committed halt height.
 - [x] Support configuration suitable for validator sentries.